 Students in professional or non-thesis options may be required to pay a special exam fee in lieu of registering for 1 credit of graduate coursework.
 Please see the Tuition, Fees and Other Expenses section for more information.

 Students must complete the master’s degree program within seven years (or eight successive summers) of the start of the degree, including completion of the master’s thesis or final project.
-Inclusion of any coursework more than seven years old at the time of the final examination will be at the discretion of the department.
+Inclusion of any coursework over seven years old at the time of the final examination will be at the department's discretion.

 Master’s Accelerated Program (MAP)

-The master’s accelerated program provides an opportunity for academically qualified undergraduate students to begin working on a master’s degree during their junior and senior years while completing a bachelor’s degree.
-Typically, a bachelor’s degree requires four years to complete and a master’s degree requires an additional two years.
-The master’s accelerated programs allow students the opportunity to complete a graduate program in an accelerated manner.
+The master’s accelerated program allows for academically qualified undergraduate students to begin working on a master’s degree during their junior and senior years while completing a bachelor’s degree.
+Typically, a bachelor’s degree requires four years to complete and a master’s degree requires two more years.
+The master’s accelerated programs allow students to complete a graduate program in an accelerated manner.

 Graduate departments within the colleges may allow academically qualified undergraduate students to substitute a maximum of 12 graduate course credits for elective courses in an undergraduate degree program.
-Graduate programs have the discretion to use up to 12 credits of NMSU coursework (450 level or higher) that can logically be applied towards the completion of master’s program of study.
+Graduate programs can use up to 12 credits of NMSU coursework (450/4500 level or higher) that can logically be applied toward completing a master’s program of study.
 A grade of B or higher in this coursework will be required .

 Program Participation Requirements: